sajal101agrawal/pov-db/docs/architecture/data-sources.md

 ## Events

-Result events are loaded from NSE corporate event-calendar API and stored in `events` with `event_type = 'RESULT'` and `source = 'nse:event-calendar'`.
+Result events are stored in `events` with `event_type = 'RESULT'`.

+Sources:

+- NSE corporate event-calendar API with `source = 'nse:event-calendar'`.
+- Yahoo Finance earnings calendar with `source = 'yahoo:earnings-calendar'`.

+NSE remains the source of truth for completed/filed board-meeting result dates.
+Yahoo is used only for forward-looking scheduled earnings dates, and only the `Earnings Date` calendar field is ingested so dividend dates and other corporate actions are excluded.

 ## Active F&O Universe